1901604/CS220-AU-portfolio/di-reflection.md

 In my personal life, generally my older family members do not use technology as much as me and my sister and cousins for example.
 I expect that this is because my generation has largely grown up being surrounded by technology so thus have a better understanding of how to use it and it is more engrained into our culture to use it more often.
 However, almost everyone in England will use digital technology in some form and all members of my family and friends have smartphones, computers and internet access that they use in their daily lives.
 From personal experience, my Grandad is 82 years old and some of his use of technology is to manage investments online and for emails rather than newer forms of social media common for my generation.
 In some sense, this diminished usage may be more efficient in that less time is spent on unnecessary scrolling on social media and instead the technology is used more for professional means.
 This relationship with technology may have been shifted as a result of the COVID 19 pandemic where, for instance, my mum had to use Zoom for work meetings which she had not done before.

+Critical thinking is an increasingly important concept in the digital realm as children and adults must be able to evaluate online content and recognise how this exposure and online interaction can affect behaviour, emotions, and beliefs.
+It can aid in building resilience to online risks such as self-esteem and body image issues from advertising and celebrity culture, as well as exposure to propaganda, fake news, and extremist content.
+When assessing information found online, it is important to question who posted the content, if they are reliable or biased, and if the content could be edited or fake, as well as what the desired outcome was.

 <br>